minisemi/Bookster/README.md

 storage of end-user data and organization user data.
 End-user data includes profile information and preferences, login info etc. Organization user data includes bookables, schedules and as well as login info for the organizations.
-We will use postman to make the backend development efficient, and jenkins for continiuous integration (perhaps in combination with Selenium).
+We will use postman to make the backend development efficient, and jenkins (not yet implemented) for continiuous integration in combination with Selenium and Mocha/Jasmine (not yet implemented).